awsdocs/amazon-athena-user-guide/doc_source/partitions.md

 If a partition already exists, you receive the error Partition already exists\.
 To avoid this error, you can use the `IF NOT EXISTS` clause\.
 For more information, see [ALTER TABLE ADD PARTITION](alter-table-add-partition.md)\.
 To remove a partition, you can use [ALTER TABLE DROP PARTITION](alter-table-drop-partition.md)\.

-## Partition Projection<a name="partitions-partition-projection"></a>
+## Partition projection<a name="partitions-partition-projection"></a>

 To avoid having to manage partitions, you can use partition projection\.
 Partition projection is an option for highly partitioned tables whose structure is known in advance\.
 In partition projection, partition values and locations are calculated from table properties that you configure rather than read from a metadata repository\.
 Because the in\-memory calculations are faster than remote look\-up, the use of partition projection can significantly reduce query runtimes\.

-For more information, see [Partition Projection with Amazon Athena](partition-projection.md)\.
+For more information, see [Partition projection with Amazon Athena](partition-projection.md)\.

-## Additional Resources<a name="partitions-additional-resources"></a>
+## Additional resources<a name="partitions-additional-resources"></a>
-+ For information about partitioning options for Kinesis Data Firehose data, see [Amazon Kinesis Data Firehose Example](partition-projection-kinesis-firehose-example.md)\.
++ For information about partitioning options for Kinesis Data Firehose data, see [Amazon Kinesis Data Firehose example](partition-projection-kinesis-firehose-example.md)\.
 + You can automate adding partitions by using the [JDBC driver](connect-with-jdbc.md)\.
 + You can use CTAS and INSERT INTO to partition a dataset\.
-For more information, see [Using CTAS and INSERT INTO for ETL and Data Analysis](ctas-insert-into-etl.md)\.
+For more information, see [Using CTAS and INSERT INTO for ETL and data analysis](ctas-insert-into-etl.md)\.